colourful Icelandic poppies

 Poppy in wildflower setting

-Poppies look very attractive in a natural setting with wildflowers and this is the annual poppy which would be seeded each year with the wildflower seeds
+Poppies look attractive in a natural setting with wildflowers and this is the annual poppy which would be seeded each year with the wildflower seeds

 Ladybird Poppy

 This variety of poppy has become popular because of it has attractive inner markings similar to a ladybird.
-This is also an annual poppy which means it needs to be re seeded each year.
+This is also an annual poppy, which means it needs to be re seeded each year.

 Perennial Poppies

-There are two types of popular perennial poppies; Icelandic and Oriental.
-Common characteristics of Poppies is that they are generally easy to grow.
 The Icelandic Poppy, illustrated top left and Oriental Poppies top right, also prefer soil on the dry side which is well drained, and with plenty of sun.
-The Icelandic poppy, although not from Iceland, developed from a species originating in cold arctic areas and as such Icelandic poppies prefer cooler growing conditions.
+The Icelandic poppy, although not from Iceland, it developed from a species originating in cold arctic areas and as such Icelandic poppies prefer cooler growing conditions.
 They are fully hardy, a smaller poppy growing upwards to 30cms or 12".
-Not technically a perennial but a biennial, and self seeder, it does make a re appearance each year although not always in the same spot.
-The flowers are short lived and blooms are yellow, white, and orange.
+As with all poppies, the flowers are short-lived and blooms are yellow, white, and orange.
 It is very colourful and makes a great splash of colour in the border.
 Easy to grow and freely self seeding it reappears in borders from year to year.

-The Oriental Poppy flowers from late spring to early summer with each stem supporting one large flower.
-This poppy also likes sun to be planted in a sunny spot to flower well, but is otherwise is not fussy about conditions.
+The Oriental Poppy flowers from late spring to early summer, with each stem supporting one large flower.
+This poppy also likes to be planted in a sunny spot to flower well, but is otherwise is not fussy about conditions.
 The oriental poppy has large flower heads which tend to bit floppy with a risk it will overlay other plants if not staked.
 The Oriental poppy is a keen seeder and you will soon have other clumps emerging.
 The one down side is that the leaves die back on the Oriental Poppy after flowering which can leave a gap in the border.
 It is possible to get a second flush of flowers by cutting back the flower stems on Papaver Orientale as soon as it has flowered, cut right back to the ground level.
 Oriental poppies are suitable for the middle of the border, medium height around 45cm - 90cms.
 Oriental poppies are easy to grow and reliable flowering plants.

 If poppies are not the flower for you take a look at Spring and Summer flowering plants.